 The DDT is the nation’s lead federal agency working to reduce the preventable burden of diabetes.
 DDT provides diabetes prevention and management programs in communities throughout the country.
-Funding for DDT supports valuable Diabetes Prevention and Control Programs in all 50 states and in eight U.S. affiliated jurisdictions.
+Funding for DDT supports valuable diabetes prevention programs in all 50 states and in eight U.S. affiliated jurisdictions.

-These programs work with state health departments, health care providers and community-based groups to prevent diabetes and diabetes-related complications and reduce emergency room visits and hospitalizations.
+These activities bring together state health departments, health care providers and community-based groups to prevent diabetes and diabetes-related complications and reduce emergency room visits and hospitalizations.
 DDT also carries out groundbreaking research and helps to eliminate diabetes-related disparities.

 National Diabetes Prevention Program (National DPP)

 The program is based on the NIDDK Diabetes Prevention Program that found individuals with prediabetes can decrease their risk of developing type 2 diabetes by 58 percent with lifestyle changes and moderate weight loss.